-This course explains the risks inherent in correctional work.
-Students must demonstrate knowledge of the purpose and application of institutional safety systems and responses to violations.
-These include codes, emergency procedures, fire responses, inmate and staff evacuation procedures, industrial hazards and the control of dangerous contraband.
+This course explains the risks inherent in justice and human service work.
+Students must demonstrate knowledge of the purpose and application of the safety systems in the placement agency.
+These include codes, emergency procedures, fire responses, client and staff evacuation procedures, industrial hazards and the control of dangerous contraband.
 This is a Directed Field Study (DFS) course.
 Not available for supplemental.